Jun 18, 2026 · AI

 Brands will need to walk a fine line: optimize for AI discovery without shouting “AI” from the rooftops.
 The survey suggests a practical path, lean into transparency, attributions, and human-centric storytelling while using AI quietly on the back end.

 Expect a wave of companies auditing their social copy, removing “AI-powered” badges from post captions and bio descriptions.
-Smart social media managers will use AI tools for scheduling, analytics, and idea generation, but the customer-facing voice will remain stubbornly human.
-In a landscape where 86% of consumers demand original sources, link-in-bio strategies and clear citation of third-party data will become table stakes.
+Smart brands will use AI tools for scheduling, analytics, and idea generation, but the customer-facing voice will remain stubbornly human.
+In a landscape where 86% of consumers demand original sources, link-in-bio approaches and clear citation of third-party data will become table stakes.

 What This Means for You

-If you manage social media for a brand, the takeaway is clear: labeling your content as “AI-generated” or “AI-powered” is likely hurting your credibility.
+If your brand is active on social media, the takeaway is clear: labeling your content as “AI-generated” or “AI-powered” is likely hurting your credibility.
 Instead:

 • Audit your captions.
 Remove hype words like “AI-infused” or “algorithmically generated” unless they describe a true, verifiable technical capability.
 Let the quality of the content speak.

 • Use AI behind the scenes.
-Tools like Feedsta help you schedule, cross-post, and analyze performance across platforms, without slapping an AI label on your public content.
-The platform’s AI assists your workflow, not your brand voice.
+AI tools can help you schedule, cross-post, and analyze performance across platforms, without slapping an AI label on your public content.
+Let AI assist the workflow, not the brand voice.

 The Bigger Picture

 Consumers aren’t rejecting AI, they’re rejecting the blind corporate reflex to wrap everything in a tech buzzword.
 In an era where anyone can generate slick copy with a prompt, the brands that win will be the ones that feel unmistakably human.
-For social media professionals, that means leading with story, empathy, and attribution.
+For brands on social media, that means leading with story, empathy, and attribution.
 Let the algorithms handle the scheduling; you handle the soul.

-What percentage of consumers find AI in brand messaging a turnoff?
+What percentage of U.S. consumers find AI in brand messaging a turnoff?

 Why do consumers distrust AI-generated brand content?

-The same survey shows 86% of consumers don’t fully trust AI and still want to explore original sources.
-A separate Ipsos poll found that 52% of Americans say AI makes them nervous about the future, highlighting a broad cultural skepticism toward automated content.
+The WordPress VIP survey shows 86% of consumers don’t fully trust AI and still want to explore original sources.
+A separate Ipsos poll found that 52% of Americans say AI makes them nervous about the future, highlighting broad cultural skepticism toward automated content.

-Use AI on the back end, for scheduling, analytics, and content optimization, but keep customer-facing messaging human.
-Attribute sources clearly, avoid “AI-powered” hype, and let the quality of the information speak for itself.
+Use AI on the back end for scheduling, analytics, and idea generation, but keep customer-facing messaging human.
+Attribute sources clearly, avoid “AI-powered” hype labels, and let content quality, not buzzwords, signal value.
+The survey found 33% of consumers cite clicking through to original sources as their top trust signal.

 Sources